NCBI-Hackathons/Hidden-Figures/README.md

 # Hidden Figures

+###Project Overview
 An investigation into the acknowledgments section of research articles within [PubMed Central](https://www.ncbi.nlm.nih.gov/pmc/).
-Prior literature suggests there is a gender discrepancy between males and females concerning authorship and acknowledgment.
+Prior literature suggests there is a gender discrepancy between men and women in authorship and acknowledgment.
-Specifically, it has been noted that females are more likely to be on an acknowledgement than the author list, though the prior studies involve small samples.
-We seek to test this claim across NIH-funded biomedical research and investigate what roles those listed in the acknowledgments performed.
+Specifically, it has been observed that women were more likely to be acknowledged rather than the author list, in a small sample of  [theoretical population genetics publications](https://www.biorxiv.org/content/early/2018/07/05/360933).
+We tested this observation  on a large-scale across biomedical research articles and investigated the contributions of acknowledged individuals.

+###Background
+Few large-scale studies have been conducted on acknowledgments in research articles.
+![Khabsa et al 2012] (figures/Khabsa clip.PNG)
+-extracted acknowledgments sections from articles in [CiteSeerX](http://citeseer.ist.psu.edu/index;jsessionid=75C159A83DB7C9F3624F934430F5F3E7)
+-identified individuals and organizations
+-build network graph of acknowledged entities and authors

+![Paul-Hus et al 2017] (figures/Paul-Hus clip.PNG)
+-extracted acknowledgements sections from articles in [Web of Science] (https://clarivate.com/products/web-of-science/) -identified acknowledged contributions
+-analyzed trends in contributions by field of study

+Our study is novel in size and scope.

 ### Observations

-Call the PubMed Cental subset with acknowledgements PMCA.
+Call the PubMed Cental subset with acknowledgments PMCA.

 + Number of pubs in PMCA with authors with idenifiable genders: 312,237
 + Fraction of females in PMCA in the acks: 0.424